ramashanker/aws/certification/day13/Concept.md

     The maximum amount of memory available to the Lambda function at runtime is 10,240 MB.
     Your Lambda function was deployed with 10,240 MB of RAM, but it seems your code requested or used more than that, so the Lambda function failed.

+### Dependency
+    dependencies already provided by AWS in your Lambda Runtime (aws-sdk and cfn-response and many other AWS related libraries are preloaded via, for example, boto3 (python) in the lambda instances.)
 ## DynamoDB:

 ### Parallel Scan: